-NOTE AND ACKNOWLEDGEMENT BY ITIG TO BTS & ITA
+NOTE AND ACKNOWLEDGEMENT BY ITIG TO BTS, IMIA & ITA

-This code has been based on 'The Joint Code of Practice for Risk Management of Tunnel Works in the UK' which was prepared jointly by the British Tunnelling Society and the Association of British Insurers and published by the British Tunnelling Society in September 2003.
+This code has been based on 'The Joint Code of Practice for Risk Management of Tunnel Works in the UK' which was prepared jointly by the British Tunnelling Society (BTS) and the Association of British Insurers (ABI) and published in September 2003.

-The code has been subsequently modified after discussions with the International Tunnelling Association and the International Association of Engineering Insurers, notably to recognise that some of the provisions in the original Joint Code would not be appropriate or legal in all nations, regions, or cities which would require specific amendments to the code.
+The Code has been modified after discussions with the International Tunnelling Association (ITA) and the International Association of Engineering Insurers (IMIA), notably to recognise that some of the provisions in the original Joint Code would not necessarily be appropriate or legal in all nations, regions, or cities which would require specific amendments to the Code.

-It is clear that the code is intended as a tool to promote best practice in risk management and reduce the occurrence of accidents.
+The code is intended as a project management tool to promote best practice in risk management and reduce the occurrence of accidents.
 It is difficult for one document to be uniformly applied to all geographical and work situations.
 Final adoption of all or parts of the code should be resolved by the interested parties.

-The agreement of the British Tunnelling Society for the preparation and subsequent publication of this code is gratefully acknowledged.
+The agreement of the BTS and the ABI for the preparation and subsequent publication of this code is gratefully acknowledged.